 Through random lottery.
 Everyone has an equal chance.

 The friendly guys at the Money Advice Service provide this great calculator to help you think about the deposit you might need and how that will affect the monthly repayments you’d have to make on your mortgage.

-*Please be aware that if you use Stepladder and are drawn early, you may need to repay both your monthly mortgage payment as well as continuing to make payments into the circle.
+Please be aware that if you use a StepLadder Home Circle and are drawn early, you may need to repay both your monthly mortgage payment as well as continuing to make payments into the circle.